jmesnil/stomp-websocket/README.md

 # Stomp over Web Socket

-The project is hosted on [GitHub](http://github.com/jmesnil/stomp-websocket).

-The library file is located in `src/stomp.js`.
-It does not require any dependency (except Web Socket support from the browser!)
+This is a fork based on the work by [jmsenil](http://github.com/jmesnil/stomp-websocket).
+The goals are:

+ * Better mocking of a Stomp WebSocket server
+   * Eliminating the need for running a broker to test
+ * Node.js based testing
+   * No need for a browser
+ * Stomp/1.1 compatibility
+ * Rewrite in CoffeeScript (most contentious, I'm sure)
+   * Cleaner/simpler, but still just JavaScript
+ * Pluggable WebSocket objects (MozWebSocket, JsSock)

+The project now depends on CoffeeScript, Node.js, JsMockito, and Jasmine for development, but in return testing does not depend on the browser.
+This project infrastructure will lead to better test coverage and better mocking.
+For this reason, the library will be more suited for building on top of it.

-A online [documentation][doc] describes the library API.
+Online [documentation][doc] describes the library API.

 ## Test